andrewtryder/WolframAlpha/README.md

 the user, which the other plugins do not utilize.
 I wanted to use the getopts power and make some configuration options to display the data in a more friendly manner.

-## Instructions
+## Install

+You will need a working Limnoria bot on Python 2.7+ for this to work.
+No additional modules are needed from the stock ones.

-First, you will need to fetch an API key for WA at http://products.wolframalpha.com/developers/ It is free.
+Fetch an API key for WA at http://products.wolframalpha.com/developers/ It is free.
 Once getting this key, you will need to set it on your bot before things will work.
 Reload once you perform this operation to start using it.

 > /msg bot config plugins.WolframAlpha.apiKey APIKEY

-- Optional: There are some config variables that can be set for the bot.
+Optional: There are some config variables that can be set for the bot.
 They mainly control output stuff.

 > /msg bot config search WolframAlpha

-- Optional: I also suggest you make some aliases via the Alias plugin to make life easier.
+Optional: I also suggest you make some aliases via the Alias plugin to make life easier.
 The main command is: wolframalpha.

 > /msg bot Alias add wa wolframalpha
 > /msg bot Alias add wolfram wolframalpha
 > /msg bot Alias add alpha wolframalpha

-## Commands
+## Example Usage

-* wolframalpha <query/question>
+- wolframalpha <query/question>
-* wolframalpha 2+2
+- wolframalpha 2+2
-* wolframalpha 25USD to EUR
+- wolframalpha 25USD to EUR
-* wolframalpha meaning of life
+- wolframalpha meaning of life

-## Notes
+## About

 All of my plugins are free and opensource.
 When I first started out, one of the main reasons I was able to learn was due to other code out there.
 If you find a bug or would like an improvement, feel free to give me a message on IRC or fork and submit a pull request.
 Many hours do go into each plugin, so, if you're feeling generous, I do accept donations via Amazon.
 I'm always looking for future work, so if you are in need of a custom feature or plugin, contact me via GitHub or IRC.